sfergusond/Running2Win-Strava-Importer/README.md

 Gathers all activity data from Running2Win (not including acticities marked "NO RUN - OFF", "Other", or "Cross Training/Other"), for each activitiy retrieving its activity type, title, distance, time, description, member comments, race information, and interval information.

 Uploads each gathered activity from r2w onto your Strava account.
+Or, downloads to a CSV file if ```-c "csv"``` is passed as an argument.

-In progress: download to CSV option (instead of uploading to Strava), matching Running2Win activity descriptions/race info/interval info/comments to existing Strava activity descriptions rather than creating new activities.
+In progress: matching Running2Win activity descriptions/race info/interval info/comments to existing Strava activity descriptions rather than creating new activities.